In this Section

 Other medications, not approved by the FDA to treat AUD, have shown promise in reducing drinking in a research setting.
 Learn more about current research in medications development to treat AUD.

-The National Institute of Alcohol Abuse and Alcoholism’s (NIAAA) Medications Development Program (located in the Division of Treatment and Recovery Research – DTRR) supports the development of medications for AUD.
+The National Institute of Alcohol Abuse and Alcoholism’s (NIAAA) Medications Development Program supports the development of medications for AUD.
 The goal of this program is to improve the care and treatment of those affected by AUD through supporting the evaluation of promising safe and effective medications.

 The Medications Development Program includes funding to academic sites and small businesses to develop medications to treat AUD.
 NIAAA’s Clinical Investigations Group (NCIG) consists of an NIAAA steering committee and a network of clinical sites with the charge of testing medications in a clinical setting.
 NCIG works closely with the pharmaceutical industry in the development of drugs to treat alcoholism and helps speed the process for getting these medications on the market.